Companion to Irish Traditional Music

 This was held at the Magee campus of University of Ulster, Derry City, Northern Ireland on 25–27 April, 2003.
 It was hosted by UU’s Irish Studies section, The Academy for Irish Cultural Heritages and it dealt with the assessment and provision of Traditional music education at all levels from the practical to the academic, throughout the island of Ireland and abroad.

 Sing Up!
 Comic Songs and Satires of Modern Ireland

 A collection of comic and satirical lyrics that comment on some of the inconsistencies and absurdities that mark Irish society’s transition from the past to the future.
 The style is long-established and reaches back to the Gaelic bard’s role in early-millennium social structures on this island.
 Each tale carries a moral, but humour is the vehicle that dispenses it with an ease that renders it both visible and invisible: the observer has the space to 23 their own choices.
 Read more...

 Blooming Meadows – The World of Irish Traditional Musicians

 A document on the lives and music of 30 major performers and movers of the revival period of Irish Traditional music.
 It is a series of 2,000 word, specifically-researched interviews and biographies/ethnographies which set these players in the contexts of their times, lives and performing.

-Out of print - Second-hand copies available, send a request to [email protected]
+Occasional second-hand copies available: send a request to [email protected]